Forensic Accounting Skills in Investigations

 This is a simple example, but one that illustrates that for every allegation, there likely exists data associated with either the perpetration or concealment of the fraud or non-compliance.
 And this data normally exhibits one or more anomalies in comparison with data from similar transactions that do not involve fraud or non-compliance.

-The final application of forensic data analysis is during the investigation itself.
-Once an allegation has been substantiated, or an initial anomaly has been found to involve fraud or non-compliance, additional forensic data analysis may be performed to:
+The final application of forensic data analysis is performed during the investigation itself.
+Once an anomaly has been found to involve fraud or non-compliance, additional forensic data analysis, along with substantive forensic examination of the evidence, may be performed to:

-- determine how long the activity has been going on;
+- determine how long the activity has occurred;

-- determine which employees (or third parties) have played roles (i.e., assessing whether collusion was involved);
+- determine which employees (or third parties) have participated in the fraud (i.e., assessing whether collusion was involved);

-- identify other fraudulent or corrupt conduct by the same individuals.
+- identify other fraudulent or corrupt conduct by the same individuals; and

-Determining who is involved has become increasingly important over the years.
-According to a recent report by the Association of Certified Fraud Examiners (ACFE), nearly 45 per cent of all fraud and corruption schemes investigated involve multiple perpetrators.1 This figure has been steadily rising since the ACFE began studying fraud.
-The 45 per cent is split nearly evenly between cases involving multiple internal perpetrators and those involving collusion between insiders and outsiders, such as vendors or customers.
+Determining who is involved in the fraud as well as who possessed knowledge of it is critical to the mitigation and control enhancement objectives.
+According to a 2020 report by the Association of Certified Fraud Examiners (ACFE), nearly 51 per cent of all fraud and corruption schemes investigated involved multiple perpetrators.4 Typically, losses tend to increase with multiple perpetrators, particularly when three or more individuals conspire to commit fraud.
+This figure has been steadily rising since the ACFE began studying fraud.
+The 51 per cent statistic is divided nearly evenly between cases involving multiple internal perpetrators and those involving collusion between insiders and outsiders, such as vendors or customers.

-Point 4, above, may also come as a surprise to some, but is important.
-The ACFE report indicates that 31.8 per cent of the time an individual engages in fraud (especially with respect to asset misappropriations) they employ multiple methods to commit their crimes.
+Point 4, above, may also come as a surprise to some.
+The ACFE report indicates that 35 per cent of occurrences of fraud (especially with respect to asset misappropriations) are perpetrated through multiple methods.
 The allegation or investigation may have initially focused on only one specific method.
-Exploring what other activities the subject might have the capability of engaging in similar behaviour with is an important consideration in the investigation.
-Companies will wish to avoid a scenario in which only one type of fraudulent activity is discovered when the subject engaged in a second type of fraud at the same time.
+Exploring what other activities the subject might have the capability of engaging in is an integral element of the investigation.
+Investigators and victims attempt to ‘put a fence around the fraud’ as early in the investigative process as possible.
+Understanding the responsibilities of the subject and the potential for unrelated schemes is essential for erecting the fence.
+Victims often desire a narrow investigative scope – a sort of wishful thinking.
+An investigator’s worst-case scenario is missing a scheme conducted by a subject despite investigating the subject.

 In the next sections, the distinction between financial and non-financial data will be explored, followed by a discussion of internal versus external data.